Robert Wilton (author): Works

+The Sultan's Emu

+The Sultan's Emu (2024) is a work of literary fiction drawing on real events in Morocco in 1906, though as much informed by the author's experience of 21st Century colonialism.
+In the novel Wilton explores the uneasy overlap between how men do diplomacy, relationships and story-telling.
+Novelist and activist Manda Scott praised its "exceptional writing, truly heart-lifting, heart-breaking characters and landscapes you’ll get lost in for days...
+It’s beautiful".

 The Comptrollerate-General novels

 In the introduction to The Emperor's Gold, Wilton describes how – following a trail that started with a reference in a book to the occupant of his office a century earlier – he found in the Ministry of Defence archives the records of a department or organisation called the Comptrollerate-General for Scrutiny and Survey.
 Not widely known or well studied, the Comptrollerate-General is said to have existed for several centuries (sometimes with different forms or names) within the British Government's security and intelligence framework.
 In the Comptrollerate-General novels, Wilton prints documents from the archive to add background to what he calls 'fictionalisations' of key episodes in British history: taking the narrative from recognised history and the archive’s revelations, and embellishing it with conjectured characterisations and scenes.

 In 2012 Wilton was awarded the Historical Writers' Association/Goldsboro Books Crown for best debut historical novel for The Emperor's Gold.

 The 2013 Traitor's Field covers the years 1648–51, at the end of the British Civil Wars – broadly the events from the battle of Preston to the battle of Worcester and the escape of Charles II.

 To mark the centenary of the assassination of the Archduke Franz Ferdinand, The Spider of Sarajevo was launched in the city on 28 June 2014.
 The novel presents the events of the weeks leading up to the assassination in the summer of 1914: the activities of four Comptrollerate-General agents travelling through Europe are used to explore the political and espionage context of the time, and the novel also shows the confusion within the evolving structures of British Intelligence.